drcscodes/drcs.codes/res/deep-learning/slides/deep-networks.md

 ## Closing Thoughts

 We now have the terminology and knowledge of the feed-forward operation of deep neural networks.
-FOr the rest of the course we will
+For the rest of the course we will

 - learn how deep networks are trained, and
 - survey the major deep network architectures for a range of applications.